Have questions? Below are several answers to questions we frequently hear from families.

 Our cremation plan starts at $950 and is generally all-inclusive.
 There are no hidden costs.

 Additional costs are based on circumstances that require additional staff support or optional services.

 - Add $75 if your loved one is at a private residence.
 We will send an additional team member to help bring your loved one into our care, as we will not have the assistance of the healthcare staff who are there to assist us when transferring from a medical facility.

 - Add $395 if your loved one weighs over 350 pounds.

 - Add $350 to witness the cremation at the crematory facility.

 - Add $150 if you want your loved one’s cremated remains to be mailed to the Next of Kin on record within the U.S. (via USPS).

 Payment is requested at the time of securing cremation arrangement, so before your loved one is brought into our care.

 At this time, we do not offer payment plans.
 Payment is due in full before services are rendered.

 You can choose from three options for delivery.
 You can collect them in person during business hours by scheduling an appointment at our offices, which is included with the cost of your cremation plan.
-For a small additional cost, you may choose to receive your loved one’s ashes by mail to the Next of Kin’s U.S. postal address via USPS Priority Mail Express.
-Or, for an additional fee, you can request hand delivery to the location of your choice within Greater Nashville.
+For a small additional cost, you may choose to receive your loved one’s ashes by mail to the Next of Kin’s U.S. postal address via USPS Priority Mail Express, office pickup, or shipping via USPS Certified Mail.